 Peter Vuust is a unique combination of a renowned scientist and a world class musician.
 As a researcher, he is Denmark’s leading expert in the field of music and the brain – a research field he has single-handedly built up as leader of the group Music In the Brain.
-He is internationally recognised, widely quoted and received in October 2014 the Danish National Research Foundation’s centre grant of DKK 52 million to found the Center for Music In the Brain.
+He is internationally recognised, widely quoted and received in October 2014 DKK 52 million and in August 2020 DKK 46 million from the Danish National Research Foundation’s centre to found the Center for Music In the Brain.

 He is the embodiment of multidisciplinarity with his academic background as a PhD in Neuroscience and MSc. in Mathematics, French and Music.
 This is combined with an exceptional career as a musician playing and recording with international jazz stars, such as Lars Jansson, Tim Hagans, John Abercrombie and Jukkis Uotila, and his appearance on more than 100 records, 6 of these as band leader earning him the “Gaffel Prize” from the Danish Jazz Society in 2008 and a Danish Music Award nomination in 2014 for his album September song with his own quartet and Veronica Mortensen.